 - Foster a good environment for indoor plants to prosper.
 Keeping your home’s air properly humidified can give plants the ideal environment to live in, helping them live longer.

 There’s no reason to have to put up with any of the side effects of dry air in the winter.
 Proper humidification of your air is easier than you think too, so why wait any longer?
 Adding a humidifier to your home can not only keep your home more comfortable, but could potentially help keep you healthier as all of the bugs make their yearly rounds.
-If you want to know more about adding a humidifier to your Mount Hope home, give Appalachian Heating a call at 304-707-0600 to learn more.
+If you want to know more about adding a humidifier to your Beckley and Mount Hope home, give Appalachian Heating a call at 304-707-0600 to learn more.